 In a 2015 study, the International Association of Chiefs of Police found that 96.4% of law enforcement agencies utilized social media resources, with 88.7% of respondents have used social media in support of their criminal investigations.
 Additionally, 85.5% of survey respondents reported the use of social media was beneficial in solving cases under investigation.

 The explosive growth of technology has forever changed the investigative landscape in which law enforcement officers operate.
 The continued development and use of social media platforms have created another dimension in which suspects, sources, and witnesses interact and potentially create evidentiary artifacts.

 Future technological developments and the ever-expanding use of social media will undoubtedly challenge law enforcement resources and investigative operations as the volume of data that must be collected, processed, and analyzed exceeds capacity.
-Acquiring the innovative solutions that enable a dynamic response to the asymmetric investigative landscape that is fueled by rapid technology developments will be critical to long term investigative success.
+Acquiring innovative solutions that enable a dynamic response to the asymmetric investigative landscape that is fueled by rapid technology developments will be critical to long-term investigative success.